rfrost777/tools/README.md

 `python3 asciidc.py <filename>`

+## break_rsa.py
+Quick-and-dirty tool used to break (weak) RSA implementations (read: primes p and q are too close to one another and not selected randomly) as shown in TryHackMe Room: https://tryhackme.com/room/breakrsa

+Usage:
+`python3 break_rsa.py <filename>`

 ## b64tool.py
 Encodes/decodes strings Base64, normal and url-safe.
 Wrote this because I was too lazy to pull up CyberChef in my browser... and I really needed this one string decoded!

 Usage:
 `python3 b64tool.py [-h] [--urlsafe] {dec,enc} <inputstring>`

 ## ntlm_passwordspray.py
 A simple Password sprayer for NTLM (web-)endpoints.